 Four Parts of Your Speeding Ticket

-Section A should be filled out if you want to plead guilty (not recommended) and Section B should be filled out if you want to plead not guilty.
+Section A should be filled out by drivers who want to plead guilty (not recommended) and Section B should be filled out by those who want to plead not guilty.

 Who Should You Contact?